 There are hundreds and even thousands of jazz standards to learn.
 Sometimes it can be overwhelming to know which ones are most important and where you should start.
 If you don’t know which ones to learn, take it from us and make sure you know these 50.
 This play-along album will help you practice these so you can be prepared to play them at jam sessions and gigs.

 Not all of us live near vibrant jazz communities, but thanks to Facebook and the Jam of The Week group, you can share your jazz progress with others and get constructive feedback.
 With nearly 46,000 members and growing, each week you will get the opportunity to post a recording of you playing the “jam of the week”, usually a designated jazz standard.
 This is a great place to network and learn from the international jazz community!

 If you prefer listening over reading, the LJS podcast is for you.
 Every week we come out with a new episode of our podcast where we talk about jazz tips, advice, opinions, and even lessons.
-Join 15,000 other subscribers and growing by listening on our website, or by subscribing to our podcast on iTunes.
+Join thousands of subscribers by listening on our website, or by subscribing to our podcast on iTunes.
 This is just another great way to get connected with us and learn more about jazz!